👉 👉 EOFY Gym Membership Offer 👈👈

 Hurry offer valid until 30th June 17.
 Offer EXTENDED until 16th July 17.

 Terms and Conditions – YMCA Managed facility $0 Joining Fee and the rest of the month free

-We are committed to the responsible collection, use, storage and disclosure of personal information, as required by the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs) contained in that Act.
-We respect the privacy of our clients, participants, parents and other visitors to our facilities.
+YMCA NSW is committed to the responsible collection, handling, storage, disclosure and destruction of personal information, as specified in the Privacy Act 1988.
+We respect the privacy of our clients, participants, parents, staff and other visitors to our facilities and ensure that: